-- comply with all aspects of this policy; - provide all students with appropriate provision to enable them to learn and the appropriate teaching methods and arrangements required, to enable him/her to gain access to the curriculum - provide opportunities for access to learning and progression for all students to meet their full potential, personal and educational, alongside their peers - make a record of the students who are raising concerns and/or are working significantly below age related expectations on the relevant forms and discuss these concerns when meeting with their year leader as well as the leader of assessment and tracking - observe a student that they have concerns about (behavioural, cognitive, social, emotional, etc.) in a variety of settings (e.g. playground, group work, class activities) and gather evidence for their concerns - try a variety of strategies, use his/ her expertise and differentiate materials in order to encourage progress within the classroom.
-If progress is not noticed then a referral must be made to the SENCO using the correct referral procedure read the student's personal files (available in Admissions) for information from the entry assessments, student's last school and background
+- comply with all aspects of this policy; - provide all students with appropriate provision to enable them to learn and apply appropriate teaching methods and arrangements required in order to enable every student to gain access to the curriculum - provide opportunities for access to learning and progression for all students to meet their full potential, personal and educational, alongside their peers - make a record of the students who are raising concerns and/or are working significantly below age related expectations on the relevant forms and discuss these concerns when meeting with their year leader, department leader as well as the leader of assessment and tracking - observe a student that they have concerns about (behavioural, cognitive, social, emotional, etc.) in a variety of settings (e.g. playground, group work, class activities) and gather evidence for their concerns - try a variety of strategies, use his/ her expertise and differentiate materials in order to encourage progress within the classroom.
+If progress is not noticed then a referral must be made to the SENCO using the correct referral procedure - read the student's personal files (available in Admissions) for information from the entry assessments, student's last school and background - follow the ethos that 'every teacher is a teacher of SEN'.